Can A Resistance Band Break And Snap Back?

 Thicker bands are more durable.
 A thinner band will wear and tear faster.

-A theraband is a lighter thinner band.
-They are great to use for lighter resistance such as a rehab program after an injury.
-Someone just starting a program with resistance bands.
+Therabands are a lighter, thinner band.
+They are great for lighter resistance, like in a rehab program after an injury or for someone just starting a workout program with resistance bands.

-A thicker pull up band or tube band should last longer than a thin theraband would.
+A thicker pull-up or tube band should last longer than a thin theraband.

 How Often The Bands Are Used Is Also A Factor

-If you have one band that you use often it will break down faster than if you alternated between bands.
+If you have one band that you use often, it will break down faster than if you alternate between bands.

 Buy a set of bands vs a single band.

-Most bands do come in sets.
-The booty bands usually come in a set of 3.
-While the therabands, loop bands, tube bands and pull up assist bands usually come in a set of 5.
+Most bands come in sets.
+The booty bands usually come in a set of 3, while the therabands, loop bands, tube bands, and pull-up assist bands usually come in a set of 5.

 It may cost a little more at the time of purchase, but it will save you from replacing your bands more often.

-It is also good to have more bands to use with different exercises and when you are ready to progress to more resistance.
+Having more bands to use with different exercises and when you are ready to progress to more resistance is also good.

 Are You Using Your Bands Correctly?

-This is a big key to longevity of resistance bands.
-If they are not cared for properly the band will most likely not last as long as it should.
+This is a big key to the longevity of resistance bands.
+If they are not cared for properly, the band will most likely not last as long as it should.

 6 Mistakes That Can Cause Resistance Bands To Break

-Often people use their bands incorrectly without even knowing it.
-A few precautions when using the bands will certainly help them to last much longer.
+You could be using your bands incorrectly without even knowing it.
+A few precautions will certainly help them last much longer.

 Do Not Leave Your Resistance Bands Out In The Sun Or In A Hot Drawer